Requirements and Recommendations for Majors

 Majors and minors may take one directed reading within the department for credit with approval from the department chair.

 Other courses eligible for Political Science credit are PEAC 003 and PEAC 053.
 These courses count towards the major/minor but do not satisfy distribution requirements.

 Honors majors and minors, course majors, double majors, and special majors may take one course in the department credit/no credit after all distribution and department requirements have been fulfilled.

 Lotteries.
 Sometimes courses have to be lotteried.
 If a student is lotteried for a course one semester, their name will go on a list and they will not be lotteried for that same course the next semester that the course is offered.

 The Senior Comprehensive Requirement

 To graduate from Swarthmore as a Political Science major, non-honors students need to fulfill the Senior Comprehensive Requirement in the Political Science Department.
 Majors in the Course program can fulfill the comprehensive requirement in one of two ways.
-The preferred option is Pols 092: Senior Comprehensive Exam which is a .5 credit paper.
-Students write a short paper that links work they have completed in two different subfields of Political Science and present the paper at a department conference.
+The preferred option is Pols 092: Senior Comprehensive Exam which is a .5 credit graded paper.
+Working with a faculty advisor, students will produce a short paper in the spring semester of their senior year which tackles a major puzzle in political science.
+Students will then present their work at a department conference.
 Each student will work with a faculty advisor to prepare for the paper and the conference.
-Option two is a one-credit written thesis which may be chosen by students who meet the eligibility requirements and get the approval of a faculty advisor and the Chair.
+Option two is a one-credit graded written thesis which may be chosen by students who meet the eligibility requirements and get the approval of a faculty advisor and the Chair.
 All these requirements and options are discussed in detail in the Senior Comprehensive Exam Guide, available from the Department Office.

 Recommended Courses in Other Departments